RichardsProjects/richardsprojects.github.io/_posts/2018-10-17-5-free-ways-to-improve-your-jekyll-site.markdown

 MailChimp's free plan allows you to build an email list of 2000 subscribers and send 12,000 emails/month.

 ### 5. Email Obfuscation
-Email obfuscation is important.
+Email obfuscation is also very important.
 Many bots scour websites looking for exposed email addresses to sell.
-If you list email addresses on your site or just have a contact address you should definitely obfuscate the emails.
+If you list email addresses on your site or simply have a contact address you should definitely obfuscate the emails.
 A simple way to do this is replace it with a script that will only display the email when javascript runs.
 The script shouldn't have the full email as a string literal in it though, because it could be easily extracted then.
 This [https://www.albionresearch.com/misc/obfuscator.php](site) will generate the javascript code for an email link.

 This should protect the address from a fair amount of bots.
 However, no method is foolproof so I recommend keeping up with what is going on and looking into new ways as they come out.
-Unfortunately it is a constant race, but even an older method can protect the addresses from some spam.
+An alternative method is to make the email address an image.
+If you use <a href="https://www.cloudflare.com/" target="_blank">cloudflare</a> they have an option to obfuscate emails for you.
+Unfortunately it is a constant race, but even an older method can help reduce the amount of spam your email address gets.